NathanSoo99/comp6447-fuzzer/writeup.md

 There is an allocated average of 60s per binary.
 Our fuzzer divides this time equally between all binaries, and if a binary takes less than average time to be fuzzed, allocates more time to the other binaries.
 Consider if the first binary fuzzed takes an extensive amount of time to test and exceeds the 60s limit, but the subsequent binaries all fall under 60s.
 In this case, our fuzzer allocates more time to binaries that don't require it.
 Essentially, the attempt to distribute and use time as much as possible can be thwarted by the order in which the binaries run.

 To solve this issue, binaries which exceed 60s could be re-added to the fuzzing queue, with their current progress recorded.
 Then, fuzzing could resume on these binaries until the available time was used up.

-# What kinds of bugs your fuzzer can find
-- Can find unhandled syntax errors such as not properly aligned CSV files by mutating the comma which separates the fields to another arbitrary symbol which cannot be parsed as valid CSV syntax.
-- Basic buffer overflows - as a result of inputting large sizes of input to overflow an input buffer if it has not been sized correctly and the program can take in more bytes than it can store in a buffer.
-- Can overflow CSV fields by writing too much data in one field, causing an unhandled crash.

-# Notes for future improvements
-- Detecting Code Coverage which will also allow us to do Coverage Based Mutations
-- Avoiding overheads
-- In memory resetting (Not calling execve)
-- More comprehensive and useful logging / statistics collection and display
-- Detecting infinite loop (code coverage) vs slow running program (timeout approach)